north-central-college/hrjobs/modules/nodereference_url/README.txt

 1) Copy the nodereference_url folder to the sites/all/modules folder in your installation.

-2) Enable the module using Administer -> Modules (admin/build/modules)
+2) Enable the module using Administer -> Modules (admin/modules)

-3) Add or edit a CCK Node Reference field from admin/content/node-type/[type]/fields.
+3) Add or edit a Node Reference field from admin/structure/types/manage/[type]/fields.
    When configuring the field, use the "Reference from URL" option.

 4) Follow on-screen help text to configure your Node Reference URL Widget.